-Note: We do not intend to evaluate all the following TCs for a given use case in the other technical WPs.
-The TCs will be evaluated for specific selected use cases, and eventually it may be elaborated on how these TCs can also be used in the other use cases.
+Note: It does not necessarily mean to evaluate all these TCs for a given use case in the other technical WPs.
+The TCs will be evaluated for specific use cases, and eventually it may be elaborated on how these TCs can also be used in the other use cases.